 Since its inception, MDRU has provided, supported, educated and trained more than 110 MSc students and 30 PhD students with projects, funding, expertise and research opportunities.
 In addition, there have been more than 45 Post-Doctoral Fellows and Research Associates that have contributed to projects and received applied research training.
 MDRU students are prodigious winners of scholarships and awards.
 Meet the current researchers, students and staff.

-There have been >45 completed research projects and there are about 20 active projects.
+There have been more than 45 completed research projects and there are about 20 active projects.
 Talk to us, we’re always looking for an opportunity for a new research opportunity.
+Contact us.